vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24/README.md

 ### 2.1 Download the source code

-1. Download the source code from [GitHub](https://github.com/vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24)
+1. Download the source code of the latest release from [GitHub](https://github.com/vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24/releases/)
+2. Unzip the downloaded folder
-2. Open the solution in Visual Studio (we used Visual Studio 2022)
+3. Open the solution in Visual Studio (we used Visual Studio 2022)
-3. Right click on the application you want to run and click on `Set as Startup Project`
+4. Right click on the application you want to run and click on `Set as Startup Project`
-4. Run the application
+5. Run the application

 ### 2.2 Download the release

-1. Download the release from [GitHub](https://github.com/vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24)
+1. Download the FractionCalculator.exe file of the latest release from [GitHub](https://github.com/vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24/releases/)
-2. Extract the zip file
+2. Run the downloaded executable
-3. Select the application you want to run and run it

 ## 3. Fraction Library